-- Athletic Training Students: one assigned to each team during competitions. - Certified Athletic Trainers: stationed in the main athletic training rooms during hours of operation and on the competition floor during all competitions. - Emergency Medical Services: onsite for all competitions. - Team physicians (primary care & orthopedic): onsite for all competitions.
+- Athletic Training Students: one assigned to each team during competitions. - Certified Athletic Trainers: stationed in the main athletic training rooms during hours of operation and on the competition floor during all competitions. - Emergency Medical Services: onsite for all competitions when Open Stretch begins. - Team physicians (primary care & orthopedic): onsite for all competitions.